zach3141592/ContentMetricsTracking/README.md

-# social media metrics tracker (only insta for now)
+# social media metrics tracker (only insta for now) -- TO DO: implement Insta API, switch DB from SQLite to Postgre (prolly SupaBase)

 ## Features